 Dr. Michael Ferguson is a neuroscientist with a doctoral degree from the University of Utah.
 His research uses fMRI and psychometric data to predict cognitive ability, and he sees efforts to optimize intelligence as additive to a collective social good.
 Dr. Ferguson is currently a postdoctoral associate at Cornell University in New York.

 Thrivous is a human enhancement company.
 Its mission is to help people access technology with the greatest potential to improve their brains and bodies.
-In pursuit of that mission, it develops and distributes evidence-based nootropics for cognitive enhancement, including Clarity, the daily nootropic to improve focus, memory, and mood, and to support brain function.
-For more information, please contact firstname.lastname@example.org.
+In pursuit of that mission, it develops and distributes nootropics to enhance cognition and geroprotectors to support healthy aging, with open-source formulas and evidence-based dosages of natural ingredients.
+Its high-value products include Clarity, the daily nootropic to improve focus, memory, and mood, and to support healthy brain function.
+For more information, contact firstname.lastname@example.org.